 Seek counseling from someone you trust - It could be a close friend, family member, or even a psychiatrist.
 Don’t shy away from asking for help.

 Pamper yourself & Improve your self-care routine - Get lots of sleep, eat well, exercise, and take time to relax.
-One of the best way to rejuvenate is through postnatal massages.
+One of the best ways to rejuvenate is through postnatal massages.

 Be more social and ask for support - Try joining pregnancy-related groups, it doesn't matter if it’s online or offline.
 You will find people in the same situation that you are in.
 Also, get in touch with family & old friends.